 KeyBanc raised estimates and reiterated their Overweight rating with a $110 PT citing "a compelling growth opportunity driven by an expanding number of use cases in security, log management, search, and monitoring."

 Most covering i-banks raised their estimates on 8/29 after the report.
 Consensus revenue now stands at $410M for the year, for 51% growth.
 That's better growth than Atlassian

 (COUP - Free Report

-- New wins and expansions included: TomTom, U.S. Navy, Freddie Mac, NVIDIA.
+**New wins and expansions included: TomTom, U.S. Navy, Freddie Mac, and NVIDIA

 Elastic launches Elasticsearch service on Microsoft Azure

-Elastic announced the launch of Elasticsearch Service on Microsoft
+Elastic also announced the launch of Elasticsearch Service on Microsoft

 's (MSFT - Free Report